-The National Public Health Information Coalition - NPHIC.org. has published a 2016 edition of their toolkit to promote the importance of immunizations in conjunction with National Immunization Awareness Month (NIAM), which occurs every August.
+The National Public Health Information Coalition - NPHIC.org. has published a toolkit to promote the importance of immunizations in conjunction with National Immunization Awareness Month (NIAM), which occurs every August.
 Although NIAM is over, the valuable resources in this toolkit can be used throughout the year.
-The 2016 edition of the toolkit contains key messages, vaccine information, sample news releases and articles, sample social media messages, links to web resources from CDC and other organizations, and logos, web banners, posters and graphics to use with social media.
+This edition of the toolkit contains key messages, vaccine information, sample news releases and articles, sample social media messages, links to web resources from CDC and other organizations, and logos, web banners, posters and graphics to use with social media.

 New Vaccine Awareness Placemat and Activities! - August 2017

 NANASP and Generations United have created a new placemat campaign to encourage vaccinations this fall!
 These placemats are intended for use at your senior center or with home-delivered meals.
 They are designed to get older adults talking about vaccines, particularly across the generations.
 The placemat has discussion questions.
 Feel free to use these questions and more to create an educational activity for your lunch hour!
 A printable placemat can be found here, and more resources, including videos and an intergenerational discussion guide, can be found here at bandAGEofhonor.org.
 We encourage you to get started using these placemats right away—flu season is right around the corner!

 National Influenza Vaccination Week (NIVW)

 National Influenza Vaccination Week which will be observed December 3-9, 2017, provides an opportunity to remind everyone 6 months and older that it’s not too late to get a flu vaccine.
 NIVW is a national observance established in 2005 by the Centers for Disease Control and Prevention (CDC) to highlight the importance of continuing influenza vaccination after the holiday season into January and beyond.